 The correlator needs an optimized vector library, which by default (and is currently the only supported option) is Intel Performance Primitives (IPP).
 You can download a trial, or buy it (its pretty cheap) from https://software.intel.com/en-us/intel-ipp, or, if you qualify, get it for free from https://software.intel.com/en-us/articles/free-ipp.

-Currently DiFX supports IPP versions up to the 2017 version.
+DiFX adds support for new IPP versions on a regular basis, but very new versions of IPP may not yet have support.
 Many people have versions stretching back as far as 4.x.
 Unfortunately, the names of the libraries which it is necessary to link against change from version to version.
 We have taken care of the majority of the changes (which occur with 32 bit vs 64 bit libraries) in the automake setup for DiFX.
 However, you may notice when compiling that the default linker line is not correct for your local installation.
 A problem which has previously cropped up is the demand for “-liomp5” with ipp6.0, for instance.

 Intel has a yum repo for it; add this to your /etc/yum.repos.d/intelproducts.repo and you may be able to get it.
 (You may need to wander through their registration pages to get to the same thing downloaded.)

 [intel-ipp-repo] name=Intel(R) Integrated Performance Primitives baseurl=https://yum.repos.intel.com/ipp enabled=1 gpgcheck=1 repo_gpgcheck=1 gpgkey=https://yum.repos.intel.com/intel-gpg-keys/GPG-PUB-KEY-INTEL-SW-PRODUCTS-2019.PUB